-Strong demand, low interest rates, and scarce inventory of home listings in Durham Region were evident in the results, with sale prices very close to all-time highs.
+Low inventory combined with low interest rates and strong demand for homes in Durham Region was once again evident in the results, with sale prices rising to all-time highs.

-There were 0.7 months of inventory at the end of April (trend figure, per TRREB - current figures are much lower), once again increasing buyer competition at properties at virtually all price points.
+There were 0.5 months of inventory at the end of August (trend figure, per TRREB), once again increasing buyer competition at properties at virtually all price points.

-Sales volume in Durham Region increased 304.9% from last year with 1771 units sold versus 513 last April.
-It was down from March by 14.7%.
-This is the highest volume on record for the month of August and reflects the market surge coming out of the first COVID-19 lockdown.
+Sales volume in Durham Region decreased 27.1% from last year with 1048 units sold versus 1515 last August.
+Last August was the highest volume on record for the month of August and reflects the market surge coming out of the first COVID-19 lockdown.

-Another indicator of demand is sale price compared to list price.
-It was 111% in Durham in April, again showing extremely strong levels of buyer demand, as the typical property sold for well over list price.
+A key indicator of demand is sale price compared to list price.
+It was 112% in Durham in August, again showing extremely strong levels of buyer demand, as the typical property sold for well over list price.

-These factors combined are a good barometer for sellers, as it shows that not only is current inventory moving at a rapid pace, but it is also selling at a price that is well over list.
+These factors combined are still very strong metrics for sellers, as it shows that not only is current inventory moving at a rapid pace, but it is also selling at a price that is well over list.